-A few months ago I was sitting at a diner in Central Florida when I saw a woman trying to calm down her newborn baby.
+A few months ago I was sitting at a diner in central florida when I saw a women trying to calm down her newborn baby.
 They were in a booth at the corner of a restaurant basically secluded from the general public.
 I could see it in the mother’s eyes.
 The frustration.
 The baby was definitely rooting around.
 He was hungry and she looked scared as crap to do anything about it.

-Side note: No, I’m not one of those crazy people who pushes careless breastfeeding in public.
-And when I say careless, I mean the women who literally pull out their boobies, nipple and all, and just let em hang free for children and men to stare at.
-But hey- if that’s you, do you boo boo- it’s just not for me.
-However, I don’t think us nursing mama’s should have to go hide in our car or a nasty public restroom to feed.
+Side note: No, I’m not one of those crazy mama’s who pushes careless feeding in public.
+And when I saw careless, I mean the women who literally pull out their boobies, nipple and all, and just let em hang free for children and men to stare at.
+(And hey- if that’s you, do you boo boo- but it’s not me.)
+But I don’t think us nursing mama’s should have to go hide in our car or a nasty public restroom to feed.

-When I myself was sitting at a restaurant with my new babe, just trying to enjoy my warm eggs and crispy bacon, because HELLO you don’t get that at home with a newborn, when bam.. it hit.
+When I myself was sitting at a restaurant with my new babe, just trying to enjoy my warm eggs and crispy bacon (because HELLO you don’t get that at home with a newborn) When bam.. it hit.
 The hunger cues, the fidgeting with my shirt, the rooting around.
-It was feeding time.
+Feeding time.

 There was PLENTY of times in the beginning when I would stop what I was doing, mid-chew, cover my food with a napkin, grab the diaper bag and the baby and jolt to my car to feed.
 All while leaving my husband there to eat alone and watch my food die.

 I spent plenty of feeding times in a dirty restroom, toilets flushing, the gross smells.
-I felt defeated and disgusted.
-It wasn’t fair.
 We as grown adults don’t eat in the restroom, so why should my helpless child have to?
-Is it really gonna hurt somebody for me to pull out my nursing cover and breastfeed my child in public?

-It took me a few months to build up the courage but I finally said screw it and started nursing (covered up) in public.
+It took me a few months to build up the courage but I finally said screw it and bought a nursing cover.
 If no one can actually see the nip, then what’s the big deal with me breastfeeding my little one while I enjoy my food?